• Free Shipping

 A tired dog is a calmer dog!
 Provide your pup with physical and mental exercise before leaving.

-- Take your dog for a brisk walk or game of fetch.
+• Take your dog for a brisk walk or a game of fetch.
 Physical activity helps burn off pent-up energy.

 Interactive toys or chewables make great distractions.
 Dogs prone to anxiety may benefit from the calming effects of iKarmel’s Dog Calming Treats.
 These tasty chews are perfect for reducing nervous energy.